Theresa Caputo’s Ex-Husband Finds Love With New Girlfriend

 “Hoping for many years of love and happiness for you in your future Larry.
 Beautiful picture,” another follower gushed.

 “Theresa is much happier separated from her husband, Larry.
-There was no big event leading up to their split, but an honest conversation that it wasn’t working any longer and it was time to move on,” the source revealed, while adding that the reality star had no immediate plans to bring new man in to her life just yet.
+There was no big event leading up to their split, but an honest conversation that it wasn’t working any longer and it was time to move on,” the source revealed, while adding that the reality star had no immediate plans to bring a new man in to her life just yet.

 The couple still spends time with their children, Victoria and Larry Jr., and have remained amicable following their divorce.
 The source also added that they had both come to the conclusion that the marriage was no longer working for either of them, and that it was time to move on.